Rafael Cavalcante: Strikeforce

-On 6 June 2009, Cavalcante was originally scheduled to face Renato Sobral at Strikeforce: Lawler vs. Shields, but Sobral pulled out due to personal reasons, and was replaced by Jared Hamman, who also pulled out, due to an injury.
+On 6 June 2009, Cavalcante was originally scheduled to face Renato Sobral at Strikeforce: Lawler vs. Shields, but Sobral pulled out for personal reasons, and was replaced by Jared Hamman, who also pulled out, due to an injury.
 Cavalcante instead faced UFC veteran Mike Kyle.
 Cavalcante was handed his first decisive defeat, losing to Kyle via knockout.

 On 15 May 2010 Cavalcante knocked out Antwain Britt at Strikeforce: Heavy Artillery to become the number one contender for the Strikeforce Light Heavyweight Championship.

 Cavalcante fought against the heavily-touted Muhammed Lawal in Houston, Texas for the Strikeforce Light Heavyweight Championship, and defeated Lawal by TKO due to elbows from the clinch at 1:14 of round 3 to become the new Strikeforce Light Heavyweight Champion.

 Cavalcante lost his title to Dan Henderson via third-round TKO, on 5 March 2011.

 Cavalcante faced Yoel Romero on 10 September 2011 at Strikeforce: Barnett vs. Kharitonov.
 He won the fight via KO in the second round.

 Feijao fought a rematch against Mike Kyle on 19 May 2012.
 He avenged his previous defeat by rocking Kyle with a knee and then choked him out with a guillotine choke after 33 seconds in the first round.
 After the fight he tested positive for the banned substance stanozolol.
 As a result, the fight was overturned to a "no contest" by the CSAC and he was fined $2,500 and suspended for a year.